suitcss/suit/doc/utilities.md

 # SUIT utilities

 Utilities are structural, positional, and visual traits.
-They are very small and focused, usually concerne with just one or two traits.
+They are very small and focused, usually concerned with just one or two traits.

 (Read about SUIT's [naming conventions](naming-conventions.md).)

 ## When to use utilities

-Utilities should be used when you always want something to be applied (e.g., in viewport-agnostic situations).
+Utilities should be used when you always want a trait to be applied (i.e., they are viewport-size agnostic).

-Don’t use `u-pullLeft` to float a large part of the UI (like a sidebar) if you don't intend to float it at different viewport widths.
-But **do** use the utilities for things like positioning avatars or controlling text wrapping, etc; anything that is not going to change in kind at different viewport widths.
+For example, don’t use `u-pullLeft` to float a large part of the UI (like a sidebar) if you don't intend to float it at different viewport widths.
+But **do** use utilities for positioning avatars or controlling text wrapping and color, etc.

-If you find that a design change means that it is now problematic to continue using a specific utility in a component's template, just move the presentation into the component itself and remove the utility from the HTML template.
-It's pretty easy to migrate presentation between layers the utility and component layers of the CSS.
+If you find that a design change means that it becomes problematic to continue using a specific utility in a component's template, then shift the presentation into the component itself, and remove the utility from the HTML template.
+It's pretty easy to migrate presentation between the utility and component layers of the CSS.

 ## Using utilities

-Check the inline documentation for a utility to find information about what it does and how it does it.
+Make sure to read the documentation within the CSS files of utilities.
+It will contain information about each utility class and the implementation.

 SUIT's utilities are grouped by type.
-The names of utilities with similar focus usually start with a common string, e.g., `u-textCenter`, `u-textTruncate`;
+The names of utilities with similar concerns usually start with a common string, e.g., `u-textCenter`, `u-textTruncate`; `u-linkClean`, `u-linkBlock`; `u-isHidden`, `u-isDraggable`.
-`u-linkClean`, `u-linkBlock`.

-Any classes with obfuscated names, e.g., `u-cf` and `u-nbfc`, are either abstract or very commonly used utilities with otherwise excessively long names.
+Any classes with terse names, e.g., `u-cf` and `u-nbfc`, are either particularly abstract or very commonly used utilities with otherwise excessively long names.
 For example, the `u-cf` utility is used to "contain floats" without clipping any overflow; the `u-nbfc` utility is used to create a "new block formatting context".

 ```html
 <div class="Tweet u-cf">